doronbl/aws-iot-fleet-provisioning-trusted-user-workshop/README.md

                         --enable-device-defender false \
                         --fleet-provisioning-template-parameters "{\"ThingName\": \"device-client-fp\"}"
 ```
 When done, you should be able to see permanent certificate and your Thing registered in AWS IoT Core console.
+Validate that your certificate is attached to the pubsub policy.

 ## Useful Resources
 [Device provisioning developer guide](https://docs.aws.amazon.com/iot/latest/developerguide/iot-provision.html)